Gabriel García Márquez: Early life

 Since García Márquez's parents were more or less strangers to him for the first few years of his life, his grandparents influenced his early development very strongly.
 His grandfather, whom he called "Papalelo", was a Liberal veteran of the Thousand Days War.
 The Colonel was considered a hero by Colombian Liberals and was highly respected.
 He was well known for his refusal to remain silent about the banana massacres that took place the year after García Márquez was born.
-The Colonel, whom García Márquez described as his "umbilical cord with history and reality," was also an excellent storyteller.
+The Colonel, whom García Márquez described as his "umbilical cord with history and reality", was also an excellent storyteller.
 He taught García Márquez lessons from the dictionary, took him to the circus each year, and was the first to introduce his grandson to ice—a "miracle" found at the United Fruit Company store.
 He would also occasionally tell his young grandson "You can't imagine how much a dead man weighs", reminding him that there was no greater burden than to have killed a man, a lesson that García Márquez would later integrate into his novels.

-García Márquez's grandmother, Doña Tranquilina Iguarán Cotes, played an influential role in his upbringing.
+García Márquez's grandmother, Doña Tranquilina Iguarán Cotes, played an important and influential role in his upbringing.
 He was inspired by the way she "treated the extraordinary as something perfectly natural."
 The house was filled with stories of ghosts and premonitions, omens and portents, all of which were studiously ignored by her husband.
-According to García Márquez she was "the source of the magical, superstitious and supernatural view of reality".
+According to García Márquez, she was "the source of the magical, superstitious and supernatural view of reality".
 He enjoyed his grandmother's unique way of telling stories.
 No matter how fantastic or improbable her statements, she always delivered them as if they were the irrefutable truth.
 It was a deadpan style that, some thirty years later, heavily influenced her grandson's most popular novel, One Hundred Years of Solitude.